 This private home is a standard narrow-block design by a standard housing construction company – with sustainability taken to an 8 star rating by the owner.
-Completed in January, 2011, it sits on a 802 square meter block.
-Many similar blocks in the area are being subdivided, and whilst the build caters for this potentiality, it also demonstrates the future-proofing benefits of space in the form of a food garden and rainwater harvesting systems, including a storage bungalow.
+Completed in January, 2011, it sits on an 802 square meter block.
+Many similar blocks in the area are being subdivided, and whilst the build caters for this potentiality, it also demonstrates the future-proofing benefits of efficient use of space in the form of a food garden, rainwater harvesting systems and a storage bungalow.

+This is a socially and spatially sustainable house.
 Currently there are 4 people living at “Equanimity Foundation”; the owner and three long term house-mates.
-The house runs as a proto-type micro-community for a larger co-housing concept, where housemates pay $85 per week and do a minimum of 4 or 5 hours per week to cover accommodation.
-Anything consumed from the garden is deducted from their local complimentary currency account – LETS (Local Exchange Trading System, or CommunityExchange.net.au).
+The house runs as a proto-type micro-community for a larger co-housing concept, where tenants have the option of paying half their rent in dollars by doing a minimum of 4 or 5 hours per week.
+A few extra hours of gardening covers what they consume from the garden to incentivize production and ensure fairness.
+I have developed a system of measuring this exchange that I call TemptyTrust, which uses scales, a pricelist, spreadsheets and the local online exchange system – LETS (Local Exchange Trading System, or CommunityExchange.net.au).
 Extra hours worked are credited to their LETS account.
-Fewer hours are made up in $s.
-Up to 50% of our food needs come from the garden; vegetables, fruit, nuts, roots, herbs, eggs and chickens.
+Fewer than minimum hours are made up in $s.
+Up to 50% of our food comes from the garden; vegetables, fruit, nuts, roots, herbs, eggs and chickens.
 It demonstrates how a high quality of life can be achieved with minimal cash flow.